 These systems are familiar legacies to many businesses, so they choose to continue using them.
 The problem is that this type of network has issues with integration, data quality and access restrictions, thanks to each system’s disparate, siloed nature.
-Fortunately, an Advanced QMS, such as ETQ Reliance, can integrate these systems, enriching quality data across all stages of the product lifecycle.
+Fortunately, a QMS software, such as ETQ Reliance, can integrate these systems, enriching quality data across all stages of the product lifecycle.

 How an Industrial Data Hub Opens New Opportunities for Quality 4.0 Analytics

 For organizations dedicated to improving data collection and management, a data hub approach enables companies to maintain a single source of truth across IT and OT (Operational Technology) data, avoid custom integrations, and overcome other challenges with traditional data management.

 The LNS Quality 4.0 report explains how an industrial data hub strategy addresses data management challenges and helps Quality 4.0 teams pursue the complex hard-benefit use cases.

 The report points out that an industrial data hub is complex, and the hub needs several core functionalities to collect, store, condition effectively, and govern multiple data types in one location.
 These functionalities include:

 - Orchestration: Handling batch, streaming, and intermittent data simultaneously

 - Synchronization: Consolidating multiple types of data to ensure consistency over time